ujen5173/hash/README.md

 > [!NOTE]
 > This project is no longer maintained.
-For the meanwhile check out my other projects while i build new version of flowlet clone (flowlet) with the modern techstack and more efficient and structured codebase.
+For the meanwhile check out my other projects while i build new version of Codexa clone (Codexa) with the modern techstack and more efficient and structured codebase.

-# flowlet Clone
+# Hashnode Clone

-This is a **full-stack application** that serves as a clone of the popular blogging website, _flowlet_.
+This is a **full-stack application** that serves as a clone of the popular blogging website, _Codexa_.
 The purpose of this project is to showcase my skills in web development and serve as a learning experience.
 I have utilized Next.js, Nextjs, Tailwind CSS, and the T3 stack with PostgreSQL as the technology stack for this project.
-With a plethora of exciting features, this intermediate-level project replicates most of the functionalities found on the original flowlet website.
+With a plethora of exciting features, this intermediate-level project replicates most of the functionalities found on the original Codexa website.
 I hope you enjoy this project as much as I enjoyed building it.
 Cheers 🍻.
 Contributions are welcome!

 ## Table of Contents